aboozaid/react-native-wifi-hotspot/README.md

 This library enables RN developers to programatically enable and disable Hotspot mode on an Android device using [`startLocalOnlyHotspot`](<https://developer.android.com/reference/android/net/wifi/WifiManager#startLocalOnlyHotspot(android.net.wifi.WifiManager.LocalOnlyHotspotCallback,%20android.os.Handler)>).

-Full documentation on hotpost startup, lifecycle, etc. is [available on the Android docs site](<https://developer.android.com/reference/android/net/wifi/WifiManager#startLocalOnlyHotspot(android.net.wifi.WifiManager.LocalOnlyHotspotCallback,%20android.os.Handler)>).
+**Full documentation on hotpost startup, lifecycle, etc. is [available on the Android docs site](<https://developer.android.com/reference/android/net/wifi/WifiManager#startLocalOnlyHotspot(android.net.wifi.WifiManager.LocalOnlyHotspotCallback,%20android.os.Handler)>).**

 ## Local Only

-Note that as of Android APK 28+, it is not possible to programatically create a hotspot that has internet connectivity.
+As of Android APK 28+, it is not possible to programatically create a hotspot that has internet connectivity.
 The only available option is to create a "local only" hotspot that is not connected to the internet.

 ## Setup

-First, include the dependency:
+1. Include the dependency:

 ```
 ## npm